Quantum trajectories and reduced dynamics in time-correlated environments: Modeling with the Redfield microscopic approach

-Using \cref{eq:interactionHamiltonianFacorization} and \cref{eq:factorizeddensitymatrix}, we obtain a factorization of the system-environment degrees of freedom, where the dynamics of the environment enters through its two-times correlation function:
+Using \cref{eq:interactionHamiltonianFacorization} and \cref{eq:factorizeddensitymatrix}, we obtain a factorization of the system and environment degrees of freedom, where the dynamics of the environment enters through its two-time correlation function:

-The bath correlation function allows us to bridge the microscopic derivation with the stochastic approach, in both cases the relevant bath dynamics is captured by the two time correlation function.
+The bath correlation function allows us to bridge the microscopic derivation with the stochastic approach, as the relevant bath dynamics is captured by the two-time correlation function in both cases.

-Using the cyclic property of the trace and the definition \cref{eq:corr_bath} we can now write
+Using the cyclic property of the trace and the definition \cref{eq:corr_bath}, we can now write

-which is a non-Markovian QME, as it depends on $\rho_S$ at all previous times.
+which is a non-Markovian QME, as it depends on $\rho_S$ at previous times.

 Let us now consider the simple two-level system studied above, driven by the $\Upsilon_\mathrm{OU}$ noise.
-We consider only one bath channel, so we can drop the sum over bath operators and identify the operators acting on the system by setting $S=\sqrt{\hbar}R$.
-From now on, for the sake of clarity, we denote the system density matrix simply as $\rho$ in place of $\rho_S$.
+We consider only one bath channel, so we can drop the sum over the bath operators and identify the operators acting on the system by setting $S=\sqrt{\hbar}R$.
+From now on, for the sake of clarity, we denote the system density matrix as $\rho$ instead of $\rho_S$.
 By construction, the density matrix of the bath commutes with its Hamiltonian, hence the correlation function depends only on the time difference $(t-t')$, and it corresponds to what we computed in \cref{eq:cov_Y}.
 We then identify $C_{\alpha\beta}(t,t')=C(\Upsilon_t,\Upsilon_{t'})=C(t-t')$.
 Moreover, since the stochastic process is classical, we can recognize that the additional symmetry $C(t-t')=C(t'-t)$ holds.
-In this setting, \cref{eq:nonmarkovQMEgeneral} can be written as:
+In this setting, \cref{eq:nonmarkovQMEgeneral} takes the form

-This equation is still in integro-differential form, hardly solvable.
-We need to introduce a further approximation: we let the equation be local in time for the system density matrix, changing its dependence to be on $t$ and not the integration variable $t'$, $\rho(t')\approx\rho(t)$.
-This is equivalent to assuming that the system evolves slowly compared to the environment.
-We can then change the variable for simplicity with the time difference $\tau = t-t'$.
-What is obtained is the \textit{Redfield equation with time-dependent coefficients}
+To obtain an evolution equation which is local in time, meaning that it depends on the state of the system at time $t$, a further approximation is needed.
+The physical assumption is that the evolution of the state is slower than the evolution of the environment, so that $\rho(t')\approx\rho(t)$.